ChefOtter/youbot_moveit/README.md

 # How to use this package
 1. You should first git clone this package

-2. Then git clone "robot_description" package using following links:
+2. Then git clone "robot_description" package using following links

 # Package Function Description
 The idea of how this package works is:
 1. Based on the original youbot.urdf, a new youbot.urdf is created where three virtual joints are added.
 These three virtual joints are x, y and theta (which describes the DOF for the robot drive).